PolymathNetwork/polymesh_docs/Polymesh/docs/assets.md

 - permission venues to settle their asset

 In addition an asset issuer can execute a controller transfer of their token.
 This allows them to force transfer ownership of their asset tokens from any investor back to the primary issuance agent of the asset.
 The primary issuance agent is an identity which an asset issuer specifies for their asset, and is responsible for treasury management and token distribution.
-[TODO link]

 ## Issuance